CSS Font Loading API Implementation: Workflow & Configuration

 What triggers a layout shift during API font loading?

-Is document.fonts.ready supported across modern browsers?
+Is document.fonts supported across modern browsers?